 Olive oil and the cardiovascular system

 Olive oil is the main source of fat in the Mediterranean diet.
 People who consume this diet appear to have a higher life expectancy, including a lower chance of dying from cardiovascular diseases, compared with people who follow other diets.
-Some experts call it “the standard in preventive medicine.”
+Some

 A 2018 study compared the number of cardiovascular events among people who consumed a Mediterranean diet, either with olive oil or nuts, or a low-fat diet.